htdebeer/pandocomatic/documentation/pandocomatic_cli.md

 `-c FILE, --config FILE`

-:   Configure pandocomatic to use `FILE` as its configuration file to use
+:   Configure pandocomatic to use `FILE` as its configuration file
     during the conversion process.
 Default is `DATA_DIR/pandocomatic.yaml`.

 ### Arguments to change how pandocomatic operates